-To keep aphids from taking hold in the garden, it is important to inspect your garden daily.
+It is vital to inspect your garden daily to keep aphids from taking hold of it.
 The most common sign of aphid presence is new growth deformity and stunted plant.
 Take a closer look at the tips and the new buds, where aphids tend to congregate.

 The population multiplies and spreads all over the plant at record speed.
-When the infestation becomes overwhelming, a sticky substance appears on the foliage.
-This is called honeydew, and it is a food source for ants.
+When an infestation is in place, a sticky substance called honeydew appears on the foliage.
+Unfortunately, it is appetizing to ants, so it causes more pest problems.

-Another significant problem caused by aphids is sooty mold, which looks like a black substance covering the surface of the leaf.
-This mold is usually bypassed by gardeners until it spreads and causes great damage.
+Another significant problem caused by aphids is sooty mold, which looks like a black substance covering the leaf’s surface.
+Gardeners usually bypass this mold until it spreads and causes significant damage.
 It forms a sunblock that inhibits plant cells from producing food through photosynthesis.